marsgroves/CYBERSECURITY/Linux/LinuxSystemsAdmin.md

 3. Permissions on /etc/group should allow `root` read and write access, and allow everyone else read access only.

     - Command to inspect permissions: ls -l /etc/group
+    - Command to set permissions (if needed): sudo chmod 644 /etc/group